manojk79/devops-project/README.md

 4)security group with reuired ports

-5) creates ec2 instance and installs httpd and webpage securly.
+5)creates ec2 instance and installs httpd and webpage securly.